viknesh10/notes/content/Notes/Book Summaries and Notes/So you wanna de-bog yourself - Summary.md

+---
+title: So you wanna de-bog yourself - Summary
+draft: false
+tags:
+---

 - The author uses a metaphor of being stuck knee-deep in a bog, unable to find dry land throughout the article.
 He mentions different ways of ending up "on the bog"
 - **Insufficient Activation Energy**
 	- Gutterballing: